Pyro2266/bublight/README.md

     mvn clean install -P build-web
     ```

-2. Go to the backend target directory: `cd lighty-backend/target`
+2. Go to the backend target directory: `cd bublight-backend/target`

 3. Start `.jar` file in a simulated mode with command: `java -jar bublight-backend-0.0.2-SNAPSHOT.jar --bublight.simulatedMode=true`.

 4. WebUI and REST endpoints are now available on `localhost` at port `8080`.

 5. Go to the WebUI (`localhost:8080`) and click things or play with Postman collection from the `docs` directory.
+Additionally, Swagger UI is available on URL `http://localhost:8080/swagger-ui/index.html`.

 6. Enjoy!
 But keep in mind that everything is still under development and all the risk is on you :).